 SEO by Yoast – very good and free.
 Makes search engine optimisation (SEO) manageable for anyone!
 Just learn as you go.

 Facebook comments is what I finally opted for comments on posts.
 I considered Wordpress’ own comments and also Disqus but eventually decided Facebook would be best.
 I know it shuts out anyone who isn’t on Facebook but I can’t please everyone right!
 One thing I do like about this comment device is that is forces people to be themselves.
 People can’t hide behind a fake identity unless they have a fake identity on Facebook!
 It has proved a bit tricky: I lost all the comments when trying to change the URL structure of posts and also when I tried to add additional security to the site via an SSL certificate.
 But you win some, you lose some.

 We used to use Mailchimp which is free up to 2000 subscribers and is relatively easy.
 It filled our needs for a year but we then explored other possibilities and the top ones of those seemed to be AWeber, Infusionsoft (reported to be rather complicated) and most recently ConvertKit, none of which are free.

 We decided to go with ConvertKit and while we struggled to make the transition from Mailchimp, mainly because of different language for similar things, we like it a lot now.
 One great thing is that you can resend to subscribers who haven’t opened the email you sent.
 It’s email sequences are also pretty intuitive.
-Convertkit also includes their own lead pages but we haven’t used those because we use Leadpages.
+Convertkit also includes their own lead pages and forms to include for signup on your site which is pretty cool.

 Google Analytics is a must have if you have a website and you want to know anything about who’s visiting it.
 It’s tough at the beginning but there are plenty of tutorials out there.
-Charm Fernandez provides a good Google Analytics set up service, as well as a free 3 day DIY training programme.
+Just Google it!

 There are some of the ways we (try to) make money from the Mutton Club.